reside-ic/TreeTables/README.md

         });
 ```

-Please note that the TreeTable plugin adds 4 invisible columns to the table.
+Please note that the TreeTable plugin adds a left-hand column to the table.
-So user provided columns start from index 4 and any references to columns
-must take this into account.
+So *user provided columns are 1-indexed instead of 0-indexed*.

 E.g., this table will be initially sorted by name: